gazaskygeeks/bootcamp/coursebook/week8/project.md

 This application will:

 - Expose an OAuth2 api
+- Worth in conjunction with resource server in this repo
 - Contain endpoints which require authentication

 ## Create a simple client application